ersmax/Programming_Projects_Cpp/4_programming_set_4/4.12_Three_Way_Duel/README.md

 | (1) A hits C → duel A vs B, **Bob** to fire | pₐ = 1/3 | P₍AB₎ᵇ = 1/4 |
 | (2a) A misses, B hits C → duel A vs B, **Aaron** to fire | (1 − pₐ)pᵦ = (2/3)·(1/2) = 1/3 | P₍AB₎ᵃ = 1/2 |
 | (2b) A misses, B misses, C kills B → duel A vs C, **Aaron** to fire | (1 − pₐ)(1 − pᵦ) = (2/3)·(1/2) = 1/3 | P₍AC₎ = 1/3 |

+For a three-way duel, there are more possible paths to Aaron winning.
+A first strategy is for Aaron to start shooting at Charlie immediately.

+1. Case 1: Aaron hits Charlie (probability pₐ = 1/3) and is left dueling with Bob in a two-person duel, where Bob shoots next P₍AB₎ᵇ.
+   Bob shoots next (he always shoots at Charlie if alive), so Bob fires first in the duel A vs B.
+   Aaron’s chance of winning this duel is P₍AB₎ᵇ = 1/4.

 Adding the probabilities: